 (+971) 4 352 2223

 If a buzzing atmosphere, loud music, and dynamite shrimp are what you’re after, Kohantei is not the place for you.
-This fine-dining restaurant is small, quiet, and minimal to the point of bland – but that’s exactly what makes it so wonderful.
+This fine-dining restaurant is small, quiet, and minimal to the point of bland – but that’s what makes it so wonderful.
 It also offers as close to an authentic Nipponese experience as you’ll ever have in Dubai.
 The waitresses, chef, and 90 percent of the ingredients have come straight from Japan (as the owner will proudly explain) – and so has the amusing automatic toilet that you’ll find in the bathroom.
-In fact, once you’ve walked through the doors, taken off your shoes, and sat down at one of the low tables in either the main dining room or one of the more intimate private rooms, you’ll quickly forget that you’re at the foot of Burj Khalifa.
+In fact, once you’ve walked through the doors, taken off your shoes, and sat down at one of the low tables, you’ll quickly forget that you’re in Downtown Dubai.

 The restaurant offers an à la carte option and multiple kaiseki set menus to choose from.
 Because all of the ingredients are seasonal and sourced from Japan, there’s no telling exactly what you’ll get on any given day, but the formulas include sashimi, noodle or rice, soup, and red-meat courses.
 The star of the show is, without a doubt, the restaurant’s A5 Japanese Wagyu beef, and saying that it’s not to be missed or melt-in-your-mouth good would both be terrible understatements.
 In fact, Kohantei – besides Beefbar – is the only restaurant in town to serve such high-grade beef.
 The Japanese’s reverence for quality ingredients and their dedication to their craft are clear to see in every little detail here.